 Your personal information is information about you which can identify you and includes your name, address and date of birth.
 Some personal information is regarded as ‘sensitive information’ and may include health information (i.e. illnesses, symptoms, disabilities, treatment) or criminal record.

 In dealing with personal information, CAPS is subject to the Privacy Act 1988 (Cth) and any applicable State or Territory privacy laws including Privacy and Personal Information Protection Act 1998 NSW (PPIP Act) and the Health Records and Information Privacy Act 2002 (HRIP Act).
-CAPS is also required by law to receive and disclose information under the Children and Young Persons (Care and Protection) Act 1998 NSW.
+CAPS is also required by law to receive and disclose information under the Children and Young Persons (Care and Protection) Act 1998 NSW, including CH16A of this legislation.

 Your personal information is information about you which can identify you and includes your name, address, date of birth, and can include information about health information (i.e. illnesses, symptoms, disabilities, treatment), information about your children, information about your past and present relationships, criminal record or other.